Hospital bag Checklist of what to pack for mom, dad and baby

 high energy snacks and chewing gum

-Personally, last time during labor I felt very hungry and it helped me to have a couple snacks ready to eat for a quick energy boost.
+Personally, last time during labor I felt very hungry and it helped me to have healthy snacks ready to eat for a quick energy boost.
 And what I didn’t eat during labor, I definitely ate in between meals in the first few days after birth.
 Breastfeeding comes with great hunger attacks for me! (at times even in the middle of the night…)!
 I will be glad to be prepared again.

 What to pack in the hospital bag for dad